iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 \text{output}_{G}^\lambda = \frac{1}{|G|} \sum_{g \in G}^{|G|} \text{logits}_{g}^\lambda
 ```

-In a correspondence with the authors they shared that this is because the image classification experiments do not
+In a correspondence with the authors, they shared that this is because the image classification experiments do not
 require equivariance, only invariance, and it was not even possible to apply the inverse group transformation to the
 logits (the final outputs) of the backbone models in this case, as those have no spatial meaning anymore.
 While we
 certainly agree with these observations, we were interested in understanding how the truly equivariant method (as